-Here are the benefits from running which can affect your work performance and your career as well:
+Here are the benefits of running which can affect your work performance and your career as well:

 If you are a regular runner who sticks to their weekly, monthly and annual running schedule, then you definitely have the self-discipline needed for a person to be good at their work.

 If you get out of bed and go out running in the morning despite the fact that you have stayed up late entertaining guests last night, or are not scared of going out for your daily run despite the fact that it is raining outside, then you surely can handle the number of responsibilities you have at work too, even though you may not enjoy each and every one of them too much.